a1pha/mono-project-repo/README.md

 ### Ray Tracer
-A simple ray tracer implementation in C# (.NET 7) with emphasis on gang of four design principles and test-driven development.
+A simple ray tracer implementation in C# (.NET 8) following the book Ray Tracing in One Weekend.